Bhagavad Gita Chapter 11 Verse 19 Meaning

 Available in 28 languages

-This verse from Chapter 11 of the Bhagavad Gita highlights a practical insight: I see You without beginning, middle, or end, infinite in power, with endless arms, the sun and moon as Your eyes, the burning fire Your mouth, heating the entire universe with Your radiance.
+I see You without beginning, middle, or end, infinite in power, with endless arms, the sun and moon as Your eyes, the burning fire Your mouth, heating the entire universe with Your radiance.
+The teaching here extends the chapter's central concern with divine awe.
+Classical commentators have noted how this verse bridges philosophical understanding with practical guidance.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team